Office: Buchanan C459

 Scott Watson (entering class of 2001).
 Ph.D.
 Dissertation: “The Securitisation of Humanitarian Migration” defended July 2006.
 Scott is an Associate Professor in the Department of Political Science at the University of Victoria.

 Karen Winzoski (entering class of 2001).
 Ph.D.
 Dissertation: "The Influence of Industry and Scientific Communities on US Chemical and Biological Weapons Policy" defended April 2007.
-Karen is an Assistant Professor in the Department of Political Science at the National University of Singapore.
+Karen has been an Assistant Professor in the Department of Political Science at the National University of Singapore.

 Radoslav Dimitrov (University of Minnesota, Ph.D.).
 Rado is Associate Professor of Political Science at the University of Western Ontario.